trochford/Laminar/docs/bigger-picture.md

 That last question is contextual, i.e. it depends on the ISV's organization and business situation, but it is the more revealing question.
 It asks at what level will we need to re-optimize?
 Will changes be to individuals, teams, groups, or the full organization?
 Is the organization's whole mission changing or just some objectives or goals?

 Let's take an example based of an ISV who deploys their product in a hosting facility.
 The development and QA teams employ an agile approach process to build the product and vet it is ready for production.
 It is then handed off to be deployed in production where access is limited to the IT Operations team.
 There are release notes, and some scripts provided as well.
 Assuming development followed good continuous delivery principles with code binaries separated from configuration, configurations well managed under source control, etc., there still remains significant coordination challenges in this hand-off.
 There are multiple disciplines required to make successful deployment from a customers perspective.
 Development and IT Operations have different expertise and priorities, the way in which they work together is critical to success.

-Does the operations team have to reverse engineer the product to make it run in the production environment?
-Was the pre-production environment a good facsimile of production?
-Does operations understand the needs of development and vise versa?
+* Does the operations team have to reverse engineer the product to make it run in the production environment?
+* How good a facsimile of production is production-staging environment?
+* How does development gain insight into the work of operations and vise versa?
+* What is the criteria used to decide what deployment packaging to use?
+* Is there a way to better project operational realities upstream into development?

-As the B2B ISVs takes on more operational responsibilities, the multiple disciplines challenge can arise regardless of deployment model.
+As the B2B ISVs takes on more operational responsibilities, the multiple disciplines challenge arises regardless of deployment model.
 Whether hosted, on-premise or cloud, the manner in which teams work together in meeting those operational responsibilities is critical.

 ### Interdisciplinary Perspective